nunchaku-tech/ComfyUI-nunchaku/docs/source/get_started/installation.rst

 you can easily install or update the `Nunchaku <_nunchaku_repo>`_ wheel using this `workflow file <_comfyui_nunchaku_wheel_installation_workflow>`_, once all dependencies are installed.

-Alternatively, you can follow the manual installation instructions in the :ref:`nunchaku:installation_installation`.
+Alternatively, you can follow the manual installation instructions in the :ref:`nunchaku:installation-installation`.